cheapjack/cheapjack.github.io/_posts/2015-09-18-festivals-and-funghal-hospitality-deadwood-is-not-dead.md

 Spent the weekend at [The Night of the Living Deadwood](http://www.andfestival.org.uk/events/night-of-the-living-deadwood/) a workshop organised by AND Festival and [Rod Dillon](https://twitter.com/Sandflyman) exploring the dynamic processes of fungal-tree relationships.

-I visited Rod, Jackie and the Micro biology department back in July to think about how Maker and Hackspace cultures and game cultures like Minecraft could be used as approaches to both public engagement and teaching micro biology and research areas like Biological Computation and [Quorum Sensing](https://en.wikipedia.org/wiki/Quorum_sensing)
+I visited Rod, Jackie and the Micro biology department back in July after applying to the project, to think about how Maker and Hackspace cultures and game cultures like Minecraft could be used as approaches to both public engagement and teaching micro biology and research areas like Biological Computation and [Quorum Sensing](https://en.wikipedia.org/wiki/Quorum_sensing)

 ####Symbiotic Selfies